denissys/adr-ecommerce-architecture-decisions/ADR-001: Choice Between SaaS and Custom Components for E-Commerce Platform Architecture.md

    - **For SaaS Solution:**
      - **Target Availability:** We aim for a 99.9% availability SLA, which is considered an acceptable standard for many critical SaaS services.
 This translates to approximately 8.76 hours of downtime per year.
      - **Recovery Time Objective (RTO):** We will also define a short RTO to minimize business impact, e.g., a 1-hour RTO for critical services.
      - **Support and Escalation:** We will ensure that the SaaS provider offers adequate support, including response times and escalation procedures.
+Language proficiency, particularly in English, will be considered to facilitate effective communication during incidents and crises.

    - **For Custom Solution:**
      - **Internal Goals:** We will assess our specific business needs and set internal availability goals that may exceed market SLAs.
 For example, we may target a 99.99% availability (approximately 52.56 minutes of downtime per year) or higher.